K-D-Gallagher/eye-patterning/README.md

 ## Morphogenetic furrow location

 The morphogenetic furrow is the wavefront of differenetiation in this system.
 As it moves from the posterior to anterior margin of the eye imaginal disc, it triggers a wave of simultaneous cell differentiation and morphological changes.
 The position of the morphogenetic furrow is stored in a vector called 'furrow_position' that contains a value for every timepoint.
 This value refers to the position of the morphogenetic furrow, in pixels, along the anterior-posterior axis.
-Here, we demonstrate code that allows you to access and plot the location of the morphogenetic furrow on top of each frame of the movie.
+This section of 'ANALYSIS_DRIVER.m' demonstrates how to access and plot the location of the morphogenetic furrow on top of each frame of the movie.

 ![morphogenetic_furrow_location_example](github_media/MF.gif)